CARBOGEN AMCIS’ GENERAL TERMS AND CONDITIONS OF SERVICES

 3.2 As specified in the Proposal, CGAM routinely uses certain external suppliers for specialist work, which it is not able to provide by itself, and Customer hereby agrees their use under this Agreement.

-4.1 For the payment of the agreed upon consideration payable to CGAM by Customer for the provision of the Ser-vices (the “Service Fee”) the following payment schedule shall apply:
+4.1 For the payment of the agreed upon consideration payable to CGAM by Customer for the provision of the Services (the “Service Fee”) the following payment schedule shall apply:

 4.6 Third party costs for specialist work by external suppliers are not included in the Service Fee and will therefore additionally be charged to Customer.
 Any such costs listed in the Agreement are non-binding best estimates only.

-4.7 For any storage and insurance exceeding this period of time a separate storage agreement shall be concluded.
-The same shall be applicable for the storage and insurance of Developed Work, Cus-tomer Materials or raw materials in case of postponement of the delivery date or the project at Customer’s request.
-CGAM shall not dispose of any Developed Work, Customer Materials or raw materials without the Customer’s written approval, which shall not unreasonably be withheld or delayed.
+4.7 For any storage and insurance of Developed Work, Customer Materials and/or raw materials after Release a separate storage agreement shall be concluded.
+The same shall be applicable for the storage and insurance of Devel-oped Work, Customer Materials and/or raw materials in case of postponement of delivery or the project at Customer’s request.
+CGAM shall not dispose of any Developed Work, Customer Materials and/or raw materials without the Custom-er’s written approval, which shall not unreasonably be withheld, conditioned or delayed.

-4.9 Invoices are payable within (30) thirty calendar days of the invoice date.
-All late payments will, without further notification, be charged with interest for late payment calcu-lated on a daily basis from the due date until full payment at the rate of LIBOR (3 months) in the owed currency plus ten (10) per cent per year.
-Customer shall not be entitled to withhold payments even in case of a dispute with CGAM.
+4.11 All late payments will, without further notice, be charged with an annual interest for late payment calcu-lated on a daily basis from the due date until full payment at the rate of SARON one (1) month (as published by SIX) plus ten per cent (10%) per year.

 5.1 The appropriate level of quality for the specific Services (GMP, non GMP, etc.) will be defined in the Agreement.